Should I Get Rental Car Insurance? Pros and Cons

 Supplemental liability insurance might be overkill if you have plenty of liability insurance on your personal auto insurance policy and it covers car rentals.
 Strongly consider this insurance if you don’t have a personal auto insurance policy that covers rental cars or you don’t carry much liability insurance on your policy.

 Personal accident insurance can be helpful if you or your passengers don’t have good health insurance.
 But if you and everyone you’ll be carrying in your rental car have good health insurance, this coverage won’t provide many benefits.
 In fact, the limits offered by rental car companies are typically pretty low when you consider how expensive a trip to the emergency room can be.
 Your personal auto insurance might cover you, as well.

 Finally, personal effects coverage duplicates coverage you might already have with your homeowners or renter’s insurance.
 Even if you don’t have these other policies, there are limits on personal effects coverage.
 It usually doesn’t even offer enough coverage to replace expensive cell phones, such as the latest iPhone.
-In the long term, you’re likely better off buying affordable homeowners or renter’s insurance through a company like Lemonade.
+In the long term, you’re likely better off buying affordable homeowners or renter’s insurance.

 Investigate Before You Rent a Car

 If you plan to rent a car in the near future, do yourself a favor and check if you already have coverage.
 Technically, you’ll need to read your auto insurance and homeowners or renter’s insurance policies, health insurance benefit details, and credit card benefits to see if you have the appropriate coverage.
 However, you should be fine calling your insurance companies and credit cards to ask about coverage.
 Just make sure you ask what coverage you’ll have with a rental car and if there are any exclusions.